'Sputtering' atom-thick copper could give us cheaper PC chips

 "Oxidation-resistant Cu could potentially replace gold in semiconductor devices," says Professor Se-Young Jeong, project lead at Pusan National University, "which would help bring down their costs.
 Oxidation-resistant Cu could also reduce electrical consumption, as well as increase the lifespan of devices with nanocircuitry."

+You can find gold used inside processors and other components on your motherboard, even in PCBs themselves, and it's used because of its electrical conduction properties.
+It's also resistant to the effects of oxidisation, but damn is it expensive.

-The collaboration between Pusan National University and Sungkyunkwan University, in South Korea, and Mississippi State University, in the USA, has created a method for manufacturing both this atom-thick sheet of copper, as well as a way to stop it from oxidising and therefore corroding.
+The collaboration between Pusan National University and Sungkyunkwan University, in South Korea, and Mississippi State University, in the USA, has created a method for manufacturing this atom-thick sheet of copper, and hence a way to stop it from oxidising and therefore corroding.

 Best CPU for gaming: The top chips from Intel and AMD